Lavanaya/aerospike-cli/README.md

 ```
     $ aql-cli alter <pk> <namespace> <set> --read  {\"add1\":234} --increment {\"put\":1} --append {\"newbin\":\"value\"} -H <aqlDBHost> -P <dbPort>
 ```
- In above example we are reading value corresponding to bin named "add1" (Pass any value while querying in json to complete the json format), incrementing value of bin names "put" by 1 and appending bin named "newbin" and its value at the end of record corresponding to pk provided.
+ In above example we are reading value corresponding to bin named "add1" (Pass any value while querying in json to complete the json format), incrementing value of bin named "put" by 1 and appending bin named "newbin" and its value at the end of record corresponding to pk provided.

  ## Options